List of alien races in DC Comics: Karnans

-Karna was the home of a races of extraterrestrial werecats known as the Karnans who shared their world with the Gordanians, who hunted them to near-extinction.
-The only surviving Karnan is Tigorr of the Omega Men.
+Karna was the home of a races of extraterrestrial feline species known as the Karnans who shared their world with the Gordanians.
+The Gordanians hunted them to near-extinction.
+The only confirmed surviving Karnan is Tigorr of the Omega Men.

 Khund

 The Khunds are an ancient warrior race from the heavy gravity world of Khundia.
 Khunds have codified rules of combat.
 Khund bodies have much denser bone and muscle tissue than humans.

 Kriglo

-The Kriglo are a race of spider-men native to the planet Mars.
+The Kriglo are a race of spider men native to the planet Mars.
 The Kriglo have large black spider-like bodies with bald human-like faces, green skin, large fangs, and prehensile green-skinned hands on their forelegs.
 They called the planet Mars 'Kigor'.
 Their relation to the other Martians is unknown.

 Klaramarians

-The Klaramarians of Klaramar are a race of yellow-skinned Saturnians possibly descended from the Yellow Martians.
-Klaramarians all appear to have yellow-orange skin, pointy ears, a total lack of facial features, and are telepaths.
+The Klaramarians of Klaramar are a race of yellow-skinned Saturnians who possess yellow-orange skin, pointy ears, a total lack of facial features, and telepathic powers.
 The Faceless Hunters are known to be Klaramarians.